mdortignacq/cs152project/index.md

 **Lit Review**

-- [Predicting Enemies by Ashley S. Deeks] (https://www.jstor.org/stable/j.ctvw04b7q.14): This is a journal article detailing the different ways in which the predictive algorithms are used in the criminal justice system and how the military industrial complex is in works to adopt these tactics in their work.
+- [Predicting Enemies by Ashley S. Deeks](https://www.jstor.org/stable/j.ctvw04b7q.14): This is a journal article detailing the different ways in which the predictive algorithms are used in the criminal justice system and how the military industrial complex is in works to adopt these tactics in their work.
 This article's goal is to show why it would be flawed to move forward as such, by showing how it is not working properly within the criminal justice system (using predictive policing and risk assessment algorithms as examples).

 - [Predictive Algorithms and Criminal Sentencing by Angele Christi](https://www.jstor.org/stable/j.ctvw04b7q.14): This article analyzes how the criminal justice system relies on algorithms to determine sentences and criminality of people and areas.
 It does an in depth analysis of the ways in which the judges, prosecutors and such use these algorithms to suit their interests in court.